What is a UK spouse visa?

 - You must have enough money to support yourselves (and any dependents) without claiming public funds.

 - Your sponsoring partner must earn more than £18,600 per year or have enough savings to be able to sponsor you.
-The minimum financial requirement is higher if they are also sponsoring dependant children.
+The minimum financial requirement is higher if they are also sponsoring dependent children.

 - You must satisfy the English language requirements.